ten-protocol/go-ten/design/Soft_finality_guarantee.md

 The difference from POBI is that LBs are not published to a management contract in the L1, so they are no longer rejected by a "source of truth" authority the moment they are no longer linked to a block found on the canonical chain.
 They are only distributed from the sequencer to the other L2 nodes.
 This can lead to chaotic results and hard-to-enforce behaviour.
-The sequencer could use the re-org reason to generate competing LBs, and attempt some MEV.
+Basically, the sequencer could use the re-org reason to generate competing LBs, and attempt some MEV, without being punished.

-Under this option, the result of executing a transaction will entirely depend on what happens on the L1.

-This could be better because the re-org on the L1 might have no logical relationship whatsoever with the L2 transaction.
+From a UX pov, the soft finality guarantee is not great.
+If there is an L1 re-org, then the result of a transaction that has received a response already could change.

 ### Option 3 - Link light batches to blocks, but guarantee the L2 ordering

-This option attempts to improve on the previous one by reducing the impact of L1 reorgs.
+This option attempts to improve on the previous one by reducing the impact of L1 reorgs, which have no logical relationship whatsoever with the L2 transactions.

-The critical insight is that the sequencer *can* offer guarantees over the L2 transactions' order.
+The critical insight is that the sequencer *can* offer guarantees over the L2 transactions' order, and can be punished if it breaks them.

-Instead of being challenged over the result of executing transactions, the sequencer can be challenged over the root hash of the L2 transactions alone.
+Basically, instead of being challenged over the result of executing transactions, the sequencer can be challenged over the root hash of the list of L2 transactions alone.

-A sequencer will be able to generate sibling LBs in case an L1 fork is happening, but only as long as the order of the L2 transactions are preserved.
+A sequencer will be able to generate sibling LBs in case an L1 fork is happening, but only as long as the order of the L2 transactions is preserved.

 ```go
 type LightBatchHeader struct{